 Regardless of your views on the merits of conversion, can you engage in a meaningful interfaith dialogue when your primary aim is to convert others?

-Don’t forget to share the post on your facebook and other social media pages by clicking the links below.
+Don’t forget to share the post on your social media pages by clicking the links above (unde the title).

 Hans Küng, Islam, Past Present & Future (Oxford: One world Publications, 2007), p. xxiii